Contact Professor Emma Sparks

 Areas of expertise

-Before joining Cranfield University at Shrivenham Emma worked for five years as a research scientist first as a graduate with the Defence Clothing and Textiles Agency and latterly as technical lead for future soldier systems at the Defence Science and Technology Laboratory.
+Before joining Cranfield University at Shrivenham Professor Sparks worked for five years as a research scientist first as a graduate with the Defence Clothing and Textiles Agency and latterly as technical lead for future soldier systems at the Defence Science and Technology Laboratory.
 During this time she was responsible for numerous projects looking at all aspects of human protection and performance including running of trials in extreme environments to the development of processes to define and manage research and development of whole soldier system ensembles.
 Output from this work led to consultancy with the Defence Science and Technology Laboratory in Adelaide where she has worked extensively over the last seven years helping them to progress L125, the Australian Soldier Modernisation Programme.

 Main area of interest is how to define human capability from an operational and enterprise standpoint.
 Other specific areas of interest include: